huland/logseq-notes/pages/Robert C. Martin - Clean Architecture A Craftsman's Guide to Software Structure and Design.md

 			- Open arrowheads are using relationships
 			- Closed arrowheads are *implements* or *inheritance* relationships
 		- Notice:
+			- All the dependencies are source code dependencies.
 			-
 		-
 - Your Highlight on Location 1243-1243 | Added on Tuesday, August 8, 2023 1:16:44 PM